 What do you value in life?
 What shining virtues stand above time and progress?
 What personal qualities do you want your children and grandchildren to carry into future generations?

-Maybe you’ve given these kind of questions a lot of thought, or maybe not.
-But you should, because you can have a powerful influence on your grandchildren.
-This is your chance to make a difference in the next generation, to leave behind something of lasting value for those you love.
+Grandparents, you know you can have a powerful influence on your grandchildren.
+This is one great way to make a difference in the next generation, to leave behind something of lasting value for those you love.
 This can be one of your grandest roles as a grandparent.

 Grandparents have a special window into a child’s heart.
 When a parent relates to his children, there is often a struggle for control going on under the surface.
 He’s the adult in charge, the disciplinarian, and it’s hard for a child to set aside that authoritative image.